Virgin Valley Hot Springs is a remote destination featuring a warm, clear-water pond with a sandy bottom

 Always verify rules and regulations of the Sheldon National Wildlife Refuge and the State of Nevada related to your activity in order to be compliant and avoid any administrative or legal issues.

 Virgin Valley Campground is free and open year-round on a first-come, first-served basis.
-You can stay at the camp for up to 14 days.
+Camping is limited to 14 days.
 There are pit toilets, picnic tables, and drinking water.
-No garbage or septic dumping facilities.
+There are no garbage collection or septic dumping facilities.
 Please pack out what you pack in.

-The refuge itself has 12 primitive campgrounds, two of them along Big Springs and Catnip Reservoirs that are great fishing places.
+The refuge also has 12 primitive campgrounds, including two located near Big Springs and Catnip Reservoir, which are popular fishing areas.

-Lodging is available 90 miles northwest in Lakeview, OR and 120 miles southeast in Winnemucca, NV.
+Additional lodging is available about 90 miles northwest in Lakeview, Oregon, and about 120 miles southeast in Winnemucca, Nevada.

 Affordable vacation rentals for short and long term stay in Lakeview